Review: Quantum Metrology and Sensing with Many-Body Systems: Non-Equilibrium Quantum Sensing: Sequential Measurements Metrology

-For the quantum many-body probe described in Eq.~\eqref{eq:hamiltonian-single}, Figs.~\ref{fig_seq_large_nseq}(a)-(b) demonstrate a correspondence between the transition from super-linear to linear scaling of classical Fisher information and the probe's finite memory.
-Specifically, the classical Fisher information increment $\Delta F_B^{(n_\mathrm{seq})}$ becomes nearly constant at around the same $n_{\mathrm{seq}}$ where the averaged fidelity $\langle F \rangle_{\mathrm{traj}}$ also becomes nearly constant.
+For the quantum many-body probe described in Eq.~\eqref{eq:hamiltonian-single}, Figs.~\ref{fig_seq_large_nseq}(a)-(b) demonstrate a correspondence between the transition from super-linear to linear scaling of CFI and the probe's finite memory.
+Specifically, the CFI increment $\Delta I^{(n_\mathrm{seq})}$ becomes nearly constant at around the same $n_{\mathrm{seq}}$ where the averaged fidelity $\langle F \rangle_{\mathrm{traj}}$ also becomes nearly constant.
 This averaged fidelity measures the similarity between two distinct initial states following the same trajectory~\cite{yang2023extractable} (a single trajectory is composed of $n_\mathrm{seq}$ measurement steps).
-In Fig.~\ref{fig_seq_large_nseq}(c), the classical Fisher information $\mathcal{F}_B^{(n_\mathrm{seq})}$ is plotted as a function of $n_{\mathrm{seq}}$.
+In Fig.~\ref{fig_seq_large_nseq}(c), the CFI $I^{(n_\mathrm{seq})}$ is plotted as a function of $n_{\mathrm{seq}}$.
 This plot clearly shows a transition from non-linear to linear behavior, in agreement with the quantum-enhanced sensing shown for short sequential measurements~\cite{montenegro2022sequential} and the linear scaling with indirect methods for large $n_\mathrm{seq}$~\cite{burgarth2014exponential}.
 The Monte Carlo-based methodology discussed above for arbitrarily large $n_{\mathrm{seq}}$ it has been addressed for both quantum many-body probes and light-matter probes~\cite{yang2023extractable}.